Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 A. F. Bjørnstad had another ship by this name after the war; this was the former D/S Ara, purchased by A. F. Bjørnstad in July-1948 and renamed Bjørnvik (follow the link for her further history).

-The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Volume I (Norwegian Maritime Museum) - ref My sources.
+The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Volume I (Norwegian Maritime Museum) and misc. - ref My sources.

 Be